There are a range of subjects and majors available in the Bachelor of Science, and you don’t have to choose your major right away.

 When do I choose my major?

 You don’t have to choose your major in your first year.
-All you need to decide on is the general area of your interest and take the appropriate ‘subject sets’ – like chemistry, or mathematics and statistics.
-These will give you the prerequisites you’ll need for later in the course.
+All you need to decide on is a general area of interest and take the appropriate first year subjects.
+These will give you the knowledge base you’ll need for later in the course.

-You can complete several different subject sets to explore different areas of science and to keep your major options open.
-There are nine subject sets to choose from, so it’s an easier choice than selecting a major.
+You can complete several different subjects at first year to explore different areas of science and to keep your major options open.
+There are roughly nine groupings of first-year subjects to choose from, so it’s an easier choice than selecting a major.

 - Biological Sciences